Carbon capture technologies

 Direct air capture

-With direct air capture (DAC) methods, large fans pull ambient air through contactors where CO₂ can be absorbed by solvents or solid sorbents, then released as a concentrated stream through heating or other regeneration methods (Energistyrelsen2024, p.
-76).
+With direct air capture (DAC) methods, large fans pull ambient air through contactors where CO₂ can be absorbed by solvents or solid sorbents, then released as a concentrated stream through heating or other regeneration methods (Danish Energy Agency2024, pp.76).
 Given low atmospheric CO₂ concentrations (about 0.04%), this process is extremely energy-intensive because we need to move massive air volumes and the high temperature requirements for the reaction drive up costs.
 We’ve mostly seen smaller operational projects and demos, but there are some serious scaling and funding efforts going on.
 The biggest advantage is that you can place DAC plants anywhere, near renewable energy sources, carbon storage sites, or utilisation facilities where the facility can provide the CO₂ feedstock needed in e-fuel production, as well as carbon-negative outcomes when connected with permanent storage.

 Flowchart illustrating the direct air capture process.
 It starts with an air reactor (oxidiser) receiving air and producing H₂O and N₂ + O₂.
 The air reactor is connected to a pellet reactor, which uses K₂CO₃ and produces CaCO₃.
 The pellet reactor is linked to a CO₂ separation unit, which outputs CO₂ and receives power and gas as well as H₂O.
 The process also involves a capture solution KOH.